 ‘Victor Hugo Pontes is a giant of Portuguese dance, who wants to transform our time into action and create tough, physical performances in search of expression and truth.’ – Up Magazine

-Victor Hugo Pontes studied visual arts and also took courses in acting, theatre theory, choreography, and directing.
+Victor Hugo Pontes studied arts and also took courses in acting, theatre theory, choreography, and directing.
 This versatility is reflected in his work as a performer, choreographer, theatre director, teacher, set designer, and director for video clips and musicals.
-Ever since his first choreography, Puzzle, his immense talent has been in the spotlight.
+Ever since his first choreography, Puzzle, his immense talent has been in the

 direction Victor Hugo Pontes